 The gray-iron block was paired with an upgraded cylinder head to increase the durability of the 2004.5-2007 common-rail 5.9L Cummins engine.
 Inconel exhaust valves and high-cobalt exhaust valve seats were included in the cylinder head to improve heat and wear resistance.
 The forged-steel connecting rods continued to prove their durability, hence why they had been utilized since the first generation Cummins.
 An oil cooling gallery was added to protect the upgraded pistons from increased in-cylinder heat.
 The cast-aluminum pistons feature a redesigned fuel bowl area to match the new spray angle of the fuel injectors.
 The new injectors feature 5 hole nozzles with a 124-degree spray angle and produce 3 injection events per stroke.
 The third injection event was called post-injection, which was designed to raise in-cylinder heat after the main injection event.
-To further increase performance and minimize emissions the turbocharger was upgraded to the Holset HE351CW turbocharger.
-This fixed-geometry turbo features an electronic wastegate to better manage the boost-to-drive pressure ratio to reduce emissions.
+To further increase performance the turbocharger was upgraded to the Holset HE351CW turbocharger.
+This fixed-geometry turbo features an electronic wastegate to better manage the boost-to-drive pressure ratio.